-Leslie Guttman, an independent journalist who lives in Lexington, Kentucky, believes that people are placed into our lives for a reason, and that those encounters, however small, can be transformative.
+A chance encounter with a stranger in a bookstore helped Leslie Guttman come to believe that people are placed in our lives for a reason, and that those encounters, however small, can be transformative.

 The bookstore was warm and cozy.
 It was packed, maybe because people didn’t realize the rain had stopped.
 I was on a lunch break.
 I got a weird feeling.
 Someone was looking at me.